hallamlab/TreeSAPP/README.md

 #### RAxML
 A simple `git clone` of their [GitHub page](https://github.com/stamatak/standard-RAxML) should work for Linux and Mac operating systems.
 From here, consult the README file in the standard-RAxML directory for installation instructions using make.
-We have tested several versions and found no problems from V.7.1 to the most recent release as of December 1st, 2015.
+We highly recommend *only using release 8.2.12* as older versions were found to not estimate pendant distances of placements as accurately.
 However, the executable MUST be named `raxmlHPC` or it will not be found by TreeSAPP!
-If you find an incompatibility please notify us through the Issues feed.

 #### HMMER
 TreeSAPP uses HMMER for identifying marker gene sequences in proteins and genomes.
-The latest version (HMMER3.1b2) is available at http://hmmer.org/.
+The latest version (v3.2.1) is available at http://hmmer.org/.
 Download it from there and follow their installation guide under DOCUMENTATION.

 #### Prodigal